-(II) The Company's Policy Regarding High-Risk Investments, Highly Leveraged Investments, Loans to Other Parties, Endorsements, Guarantees, and Derivatives Transactions; the Main Reasons for the Profits/ Losses Generated Thereby; and Response Measures to be Taken in the Future.

-- 1. The high-risk investments, highly leveraged investments in the year: None. - 2.
+- (II) The Company'S Policy Regarding High-Risk Investments, Highly Leveraged Investments, Loans to Other Parties, Endorsements, Guarantees, and Derivatives Transactions; the Main Reasons for the Profits/ Losses Generated Thereby; and Response Measures to Be Taken in the Future. - 1.
+The high-risk investments, highly leveraged investments in the year: None. - 2.
 Endorsement and guarantee in the year: None. - 3.
 Loans to other parties: None. - 4.
-Derivatives transactions in the year: - (1) Transaction policy: The Company's derivatives transactions are handled in accordance with the "Procedures for Handling Acquisition and Disposal of Assets."
-This derivatives transactions in this year were mainly for the purpose of avoiding exchange rate change risks for the foreign currency denominated net assets.
+Derivatives transactions in the year: - (1)Transaction policy: The Company's derivatives transactions are handled in accordance with the "Procedures for Handling Acquisition and Disposal of Assets."
+These derivatives transactions this year were mainly to avoid exchange rate change risks for these foreign currency denominated net assets.
 The profit and loss from this and the profit and loss of the hedging items will offset each other, so the market risk is low.

-(2) The Company's derivatives transactions in 2021 are as following:
+(2) The Company's derivatives transactions in 2022 are as follows: